Galatolol/market_heatmap/README.md

 ## Parameters

-`csv_market_path` - path to the csv representation of the market

-`market_img_path` - path to the image of the market.
-Make sure the image doesn't contain other characters than cell values
+`market_path` - path to the file representing the market.
+Either `hml` or `csv`.
+`html` file is market representation extracted from the Market tab in a game on https://18xx.games.
+It has then to be formatted using https://webformatter.com/html.

-**Important:** one of the two above parameters must be provided
+**Important:** The above parameter must be provided

 `output_path` - path in which to save generated heatmap images. `'output/heatmap.png'` by default.